 Second - Year Confirmation

 All students, including transfer students, will be admitted as music majors with areas of specializations (performance, music ed., BA).
 The Second-Year Confirmation will be used to track the progress of the student in their areas) of specializations.
-The Second-Year Confirmation occurs at the end of the first year (of study in the department, normally at the time of the first advancement jury for performance majors.
-The results of the student’s First Year Confirmation are a result of the review of the Music Advisor, Area Faculty, Private Instructor, and Music Office.
+The Second-Year Confirmation occurs at the end of the second year (of study in the department, normally at the time of the second advancement jury for performance majors.
+The results of the student’s Second Year Confirmation are a result of the review of the Music Advisor, Area Faculty, Private Instructor, and Music Office.

 Second-Year Confirmation of Major will review the following: